Lafarge scandal

-Lafarge scandal refers to the court case against Lafarge, the French cement company, for making payment to the armed terrorist groups Islamic State of Iraq and Levant and al-Nusra Front between 2013 – 2014.
-The scandal was first revealed by a French journalist Dorothée Myriam Kellou and was then followed by investigations by the French government.
-The company was found guilty of complicity in crimes against humanity and was ordered to pay $777.8 million over the issue.
+The Lafarge scandal refers to the court case against Lafarge, a French cement company, for making payments to the armed terrorist groups Islamic State of Iraq and Levant and al-Nusra Front between 2013–2014.
+The scandal was first revealed by French journalist Dorothée Myriam Kellou and was then followed by investigations by the French government.
+Similar investigations into the company were held by the American government, which found it guilty of complicity in crimes against humanity and ordered it to pay $777.8 million over the issue.